owickstrom/property-based-testing-the-ugly-parts/src/slides.md

 ![Clips](images/timeline1.svg){width=80%}

 <aside class="notes">
-Clips are put in video and audio tracks within parallels
+- Clips are put in video and audio tracks within parallels
+- Tracks are played in parallel, hence the name
 </aside>

 ## Video Still Frames